- Home

 What is Confounding Variables in Statistics?

-A variable that influences both the independent and dependent variables, creating a spurious association that can be mistaken for causation.
+A confounding variable is a third variable that influences both the independent variable and the dependent variable simultaneously, creating a spurious association between them that can be mistaken for a direct causal relationship.
+Confounders are a major threat to the internal validity of observational studies.

 What do students usually get wrong about Confounding Variables?